 Key Strategic Issues Status and Potential Impacts Plans to Address, Linkages to Goals and Measures Supply/Demand Alignment Current economic conditions may result in at least short-term moderations in skilled-labour demand, although this impact will be offset by demographic trends (e.g. high retirement levels).
 This creates considerably less certainty as to what level of certifications will best align with labour-market demand within particular timeframes, and creates a risk of over or under-supply.
-Total participation levels and end-point supply- related outcomes (certificates of qualification issued) are among the performance measures in this plan, and targets have been set (and will be refined as necessary) based on the recent trends, current economic outlooks and industry input with respect to anticipated needs.
+Total participation levels and end-point supply-related outcomes (certificates of qualification issued) are among the performance measures in this plan, and targets have been set (and will be refined as necessary) based on the recent trends, current economic outlooks and industry input with respect to anticipated needs.
 The addition of a measure relating to post-completion employment in the trades will indicate any emerging supply/demand misalignment.
-Industry Engagement, Sponsorship Model Industry training is inherently depend- ent on strong industry engagement, most fundamentally through work-based training opportunities.
-Economic condi- tions may reduce industry engagement and capacity to provide such opportuni- ties, thus negatively impacting training participation and completion.
+Industry Engagement, Sponsorship Model Industry training is inherently dependent on strong industry engagement, most fundamentally through work-based training opportunities.
+Economic conditions may reduce industry engagement and capacity to provide such opportunities, thus negatively impacting training participation and completion.
 The ITA is targeting continued growth in registered sponsors commensurate with the level of targeted growth in registered training participants.
-Additionally, an increased focus on certification based on existing-skills assess- ment (the subject of a new measure in this plan) will expand non-sponsorship based certi- fications.
-The ITA will explore opportunities (in addition to existing foundation programs) to protect the investment made in apprentices who may now find themselves without employ- ment-based sponsorships.
-The measure of % of participants in ITO-managed programs will indicate the extent to which higher-level industry engagement is being sustained.
+Additionally, an increased focus on certification based on existing-skills assessment (the subject of a new measure in this plan) will expand non-sponsorship based certifications.
+The ITA has implemented strategies to protect the investment made in apprentices who may now find themselves without employment-based sponsorships.
+The measure of % of participants in ITO-managed programs indicates the extent to which industry is engaged at a higher level, providing input and oversight of programs in which apprentices are registered.
 Technical Training Capacity Strong recent growth in technical training has strained capacity limits.
-While current economic conditions may alleviate such constraints, the potential also exists for heightened technical- training demand, as more apprentices find themselves without work or with opportunities for temporary absences.
+While current economic conditions may alleviate such constraints, the potential also exists for heightened technical-training demand, as more apprentices find themselves without work or with opportunities for temporary absences.
 The economic slowdown may therefore present an opportunity to address a backlog of deferred technical training.
-The ITA anticipates actively encouraging apprentices to pursue technical training during the period when economic conditions make it more feasible, and targets for certificates of qualification issued are premised in part on this expectation.
+The ITA is actively encouraging apprentices to pursue technical training during the period when economic conditions make it more feasible, and targets for certificates of qualification issued are premised in part on this expectation.
 A measure relating to wait times will provide a direct indication of any resulting exacerbation in capacity constraints.
-The ITA will continue to work with training providers to sustain recent momentum towards capacity maximization, and the capacity- utilization measure will indicate success in this regard.
+To improve flexibility and responsiveness of the training system to the needs of the learners during this economic downturn, the ITA and training providers have temporarily decreased capacity utilization targets.